 - Chat button: A chat button in 8x8 Contact Center is an interface element for a customer to initiate a chat.
-In chat button, the new Button Label field mandates a label for the button.
+While designing a chat button, the new Button Label field now mandates a label for the button.
 For the visually impaired, the screen reader reads out the label for better comprehension.
 For example, adding a button label Chat now, informs users that clicking the button initiates a chat session.

 Note: Users for whom WCAG compliance is a non-priority, may select colors of their choice and overwrite the default colors.

 Pre-chat form: Using a pre-chat survey form, 8x8 Contact Center administrators can collect basic information such as name, email, account number or case number, from an existing user.
 This information can be used to search for existing customer records and present it when an agent accepts the chat.
 While designing this form, you can now add an autocomplete attribute for each question on the form.
 The autocomplete attribute makes it easier to fill out forms, assisting users with cognitive disabilities.
 It helps screen readers to explain what a specific question is about.

 See the image below for better color contrast and helper text on the form.